 Episode 5 - Descending the Five Deeps

-More people had walked on the surface of the Moon, than had visited Earth’s deep sea beds when explorer Victor Vescovo started his quest to reach the deepest points in all five oceans - including the Challenger Deep in the Mariana Trench.
-He was amazed at the diversity of life at such depths - but first he had to overcome some technical issues.
+More people had walked on the surface of the Moon, than had visited Earth’s deep sea beds when explorer Victor Vescovo decided to reach the deepest points in all five oceans.
+He was amazed at the diversity of life at such depths - but first he had to overcome some tricky technical issues…

 Produced by Diane Hope Photo: Victor Vescovo